jur1st/darkolabs.io/content/emc2/timeline-sonnet-35.md

 version: v1
 ---

-A rough timeline of events depicted in the [Darko Labs Data Set](https://darkolabs.io/emc2) .
+A rough timeline of events depicted in the [Darko Labs Data Set](https://darkolabs.io/emc2).
+Compare to the output of [[GPT 4o1 2024-09-13](https://darkolabs.io/emc2/timeline-gpt4o1/).

 ```
 ┌────────────────────────────────────────────────────────────────────────────┐